jacobo/being_present/slides.md

 !SLIDE[bg=family/alicia.jpg]
 # Know the Feeling?

+.notes The feeling of being present?
+The feeling of catching a wave?
-.notes I won't explain the benefits of Being Present.
+.note I won't explain the benefits of Being Present.
 I can only try to explain what it's like and how I get there.
 And maybe that will help you find your own way there.

 !SLIDE[bg=gerry/pipeline.jpg]
 # Gerry Lopez